Brendan-MacKenzie/Integration-Manager/README.md

     }
 ```

-## Define a OAuth Client Credential flow integration for a project model ##
+## Option 3: Define an OAuth Client Credential flow integration for a project model ##
 To create an integration with the standard OAuth Client Credential flow and link it's credentials to a model inside your own project, start by doing the following...

 ```